FerasJalal/my-project-portfolio/NLP/README.md

 # NLP
-files for the NAtural Language Processing
+files for the Natural Language Processing